Marsh Restoration and Estuary Expansion - Unocal Proposal

 Funding

-Due to the regional importance of creating more of this rare habitat in Puget Sound, the size and availability of funding opportunities is expanded.
-Salmon recovery, national estuary, nearshore restoration, wildlife enhancement, outdoor recreation, and other programs are grant funding sources that may be available.
+Salmon recovery, national estuary, nearshore restoration, wildlife enhancement, outdoor recreation, and other programs are grant funding sources that are available to support estuary restoration.

 Flood Elevations